medkhabt/2SATPlanarEmbeddingequivalenceReduction/planning/backlog.md

 are proven wrong ).

 ## Week 28/04/25
-- [ ] Read the level planarity-transitivity vs even crossing
+- [X] Read the level planarity-transitivity vs even crossing (got a first understanding of the paper)
 - [ ] Hanani–Tutte, Monotone Drawings, and Level-Planarity